Live and Let Buy: Which Bonds For Your Objectives?

 You may be surprised to learn that Bond prices can be quite volatile.
 But that’s not necessarily a bad outcome for your portfolio.
 Consider the following examples:

 How was this possible?
-Wasn’t the yield on Bonds supposed to be Fixed?
-We will have a look at the mechanics in the next article, but what are the prerequisites to benefit from Bonds in stressful scenarios?
+Wasn’t the yield on Bonds supposed to be fixed?
+We will have a look at the mechanics in the next article.
+But first, what are the prerequisites to benefit from bonds in stressful scenarios?

 Here’s the deal.
-Apart from flat markets, there are two states of play in Financial Markets – risk-on and risk-off:
+Apart from sideways markets, there are two states of play in Financial Markets – Risk-on and Risk-off:

 To leverage the negative correlation with risk-on assets, you need bonds from the risk-off category.